 Day 4: Amman – Dana Reserve

 Leave the city behind as you begin your adventure to an idyllic and isolated ecolodge on the south western edge of Dana Biosphere Reserve.
 Travelling south along the King’s Highway, stop en route at Mount Nebo, where Moses is said to have gazed upon the Promised Land, and which has since become an important pilgrimage site.
 Accompanied by your expert guide, visit the “Church of Moses”, built by the first Christians, which houses some beautiful mosaics and marvel at the breathtaking views over Jordan, the Dead Sea and Israel.
 Next stop is Madaba, the “City of Mosaics”, which perches on a 4,000-year-old archaeological site.
-St.

-George’s Church houses a world-famous mosaic floor containing a large mosaic map of Palestine, which also features a detailed map of Jerusalem as it was during the sixth century.
+Step inside St. George’s Church which houses a world-famous mosaic floor containing a large mosaic map of Palestine, which also features a detailed map of Jerusalem as it was during the sixth century.
 At the Church of the Apostles, at the southern entrance of the city, a mosaic floor can be found attributed to the craftsman Salamanios, depicting the sea, with the central figure of a woman encircled with a selection of creatures, vegetation and an inscription.

 Savour a traditional Jordanian lunch in a restored Ottoman house in the village of Haret Jdoudna before continuing to Dana Reserve and your overnight stop.
 Following dinner, relax on the rooftop terrace for some incredible stargazing.
 A powerful telescope reveals incredible views of the constellations.